abbyjng/Moolah/README.md

 After you've pasted your token in the auth.json file, run `node Moolah.js` from your terminal in the base directory.
 The console should log `Logged in as [your bot's name]!` after a second or two.

+In order to actually run any code, you will need to set up your slash commands within your testing server.
+Within `slashCommands.js`, edit lines 12 and 13 and replace the strings with strings containing your bot id and testing server id.
+From lines 26-34, read the descriptions of each slash command type and choose the one which works best for you.
+(For testing, use local commands.)
+Run `node slashCommands.js`.

 Your code is now set up and ready to be edited!

 **Submit your changes**